A finite-element Delta-Sternheimer approach for computing accurate all-electron RPA correlation energies of polyatomic molecules: Finite element method and Mesh adaptive refinement

-We adopt the Dörfler marking strategy to select the elements requiring local refinement based on the error indicator Eq.~\ref{eq:error_indicator}\cite{Dorfler1996},\\ (1).
-Sorting: Arrange all elements in descending order of their error indicators, i.e. $\eta_{K_1} \ge \eta_{K_2} \ge \cdots \ge \eta_{K_N}. $\\ (2).
-Accumulation Selection: choose the smallest number of elements M (i.e.\ the first M in the sorted list), such that their cumulative error exceeds a given threshold $\theta \in \left( 0,1\right)$,
+We adopt the D\"{o}rfler marking strategy to select the elements requiring local refinement based on the error indicator Eq.~\ref{eq:error_indicator} \cite{Dorfler1996},\\ (1).
+Sorting: Arrange all elements in descending order of their error indicators, i.e. $\eta_{K_1} \ge \eta_{K_2} \ge \cdots \ge \eta_{K_N}$.\\ (2).
+Select the smallest integer M such that the sum of the errors over the first M elements exceeds a given threshold $\theta \in \left( 0,1\right)$ of the total error,